 - Safety razor

-- Hypodermic needle where carried by a person who shows proof that it is medically necessary for the person’s use or the use of another person under the person’s care
+Hypodermic needle carried by a person who shows proof that it is medically necessary for the person’s use or the use of another person under the person’s care.

 Flammable items that you can take on board